a-bentofreire/beamtoix/docs/pages/library/story.md

 Adds a scene to the story.
-HTML elements with abeamer-scene class are added automatically.
+HTML elements with beamtoix-scene class are added automatically.
 **param**: `sceneSelector` DOM selector, JQuery object or Virtual Scene **returns**: A pointer to newly created scene